shuozhixu/Modelling_2024/README.md

 Next, run a hybrid MD/MC simulation in variance constrained semi-grand canonical (VC-SGC) ensemble using `lmp_vcsgc.in`, `data.Mo`, and `CrMoNbTaVW_Xu2022.eam.alloy`.

-Once the simulation is finished, you will find a file `data.MoNbTa_CSRO`, which is the CSRO structure annealed at 300 K, and a file `cn.out`.
+Once the simulation is finished, we will find a file `data.MoNbTa_CSRO`, which is the CSRO structure annealed at 300 K, and a file `cn.out`.

-You can also check whether the potential energy converges to a constant.
+We can also check whether the potential energy converges to a constant.
 For that, plot a curve with `pe` as the _y_ axis and `step` as the _x_ axis.
-You can find `pe` and `step` in the log file; only use the data in the first run.
+We can find `pe` and `step` in the log file; only use the data in the first run.
 The curve may look like Figure 1(a) of [this paper](https://doi.org/10.1073/pnas.1808660115), which is for CoCrNi.

 #### Material properties